steverichey/im361/syllabus.md

 * Losing interest in other activities and hobbies
 * Increasingly ignoring personal hygiene

-# Sexual Misconduct Reporting Resolution
+## Sexual Misconduct Reporting Resolution

 Bradley University faculty are committed to supporting students and upholding the University's non-discrimination policy.
 Under Title IX, discrimination based upon sex and gender is prohibited.
 If you experience an incident of sex- or gender-based discrimination, we encourage you to report it.
-While you may talk to a faculty member, understand that as a "Responsible Employee" of the College the faculty member MUST report to the college's Title IX Coordinator what you share.
+While you may talk to a faculty member, understand that as a _Responsible Employee_ of the College the faculty member MUST report to the college's Title IX Coordinator what you share.
 If you would like to speak with someone who may be able to afford you privacy or confidentiality, there are people who can meet with you.
 Faculty can help direct you or you may refer to [Bradley's Sexual Misconduct Policy](http://www.bradley.edu/campuslife/studenthandbook/policies/misconduct/index.dot).
 You do not have to go through the experience alone.